Auto-ABSA: Cross-Domain Aspect Detection and Sentiment Analysis Using Auxiliary Sentences: Methodology

-For example, we have a sentence that ``The food is delicious, but it's too expensive" and a set of aspects that include price, quality, and atmosphere.
-The following table illustrates the application of these three methods in this example.
+Following the construction of SpanEmo, we develop a sentiment predictor designed to generalize across domains, allowing us to predict sentiment even when there is a domain shift between the training and testing datasets (e.g., training on urban life data and testing on restaurant reviews).
+The architecture of the sentiment predictor is illustrated in Figure \ref{fig:sentimentPredictor}.

+Our sentiment predictor assesses the transferability of sentiment models trained on one domain to another, which is crucial for practical applications where domain-specific labeled data may be scarce.
+This capability enables us to perform out-of-domain aspect-based sentiment analysis (ABSA) using three different methods.

+We propose the following methods: \begin{enumerate} \item \textbf{SpanEmo + Sentiment Predictor}: We first use SpanEmo to identify the aspects present in a sentence.
+The predicted aspects, along with the target and the sentence, are then input to the sentiment predictor, which outputs the probabilities of positive, negative, and neutral sentiment. \item \textbf{Sentiment Predictor with All Aspects}: We directly input all possible aspects, the target, and the sentence into the sentiment predictor, bypassing the aspect identification step. \item \textbf{Sentiment Predictor without Aspects}: We input the target and the sentence into the sentiment predictor without any aspect information. \end{enumerate}

+To illustrate these methods, consider the example sentence: "The food is delicious, but it's too expensive," with aspects including \textit{price}, \textit{quality}, and \textit{atmosphere}.
+Table \ref{tab:input_examples} presents the input formats for each method.

-Define {(A,T,S)} as our dataset, A denotes the aspect that the sentence contains, T denotes the target of the sentence, and S denotes the sentence.
-The model input representations for each dataset are as follows:
+We define our dataset as $\{(A_i, T_i, S_i)\}_{i=1}^N$, where $A_i$ denotes the aspects present in the $i$-th sentence, $T_i$ denotes the target, and $S_i$ denotes the sentence itself.
+The input representation for each example is formulated as:

-Where $s_{1,i}$ is "what do you think of [aspects] of [target]" and $s_{2,i}$ is the original sentence.
-After feeding input to Bert Encoding, the hidden presentation $H_i$ will be obtained.
-Owing to our task is a classification task, we will use the Fully Connected Network and Softmax activation function to get the possibilities of positive, negative, and neutral with the target.
-The output corresponding to the [CLS] token represents the positive, negative, and neutral possibilities of sentiment with regard to the target.
-Where y is $3 \times 1$.
+where $s_{1,i}$ is the prompt "What do you think of [aspects] of [target]?" and $s_{2,i}$ is the original sentence $S_i$.

+After encoding the input with BERT, we obtain the hidden representation $H_i$.
+To perform sentiment classification, we apply a Fully Connected Network followed by a Softmax activation function to obtain the probabilities $\hat{y}_i \in \mathbb{R}^{3}$ of the positive, negative, and neutral sentiment classes: